y10k/riser/README.md

 ### Daemon

-Riser provids the function to daemonize servers.
+Riser provids the function to daemonize server.
 By daemonizing the server, the server will be able to receive signal(2)s and restart.
 An example of a simple daemon is as follows.